alexsaunderswps/User-Guides/finished/English/markdown_files/headset_relinking_guide.md

 ⚠️ **Password Coordination**: Never attempt to change Meta account passwords independently.
 Always coordinate password modifications with WPS staff to prevent technical support lockouts and ensure that all related systems receive necessary updates.

-⚠️ **Account Consistency**: The Meta account used for relinking must exactly match the account originally configured on the headset.
+⚠️ **Account Consistency**: The Meta account used for relinking must match the account originally configured on the headset.
 Using different accounts, even if they belong to the same organization, will create persistent access issues.

 ⚠️ **Security Timing**: 2FA codes are time-sensitive.
 2FA codes expire every 30 seconds.